Tahmoh Penikett

-Tahmoh Penikett (/ath/; /ˈpɛnᵻkᵻt/; born May 20, 1975) is a Canadian actor.
+Tahmoh Penikett (/tau/; /ˈpɛnᵻkᵻt/; born May 20, 1975) is a Canadian actor.
 He is known for playing Karl "Helo" Agathon on SyFy's 2004 television series Battlestar Galactica and Paul Ballard in the Fox series Dollhouse.
 He has appeared in TV series Supernatural, the Showcase time travel show Continuum, and as the antagonist Darius in the 2006 racing video game Need for Speed: Carbon.

 Early life

 Penikett was born in Whitehorse, Yukon.
 He is the son of former Yukon premier Tony Penikett, who moved to Victoria, British Columbia from England at age 12, and Lulla Sierra Johns, an Upper Tanana woman from the White River First Nation in the Yukon.
-He has three siblings, twin sisters Sarah and Stephanie, and a sister in Fairbanks Alaska.
+He has three siblings.
 He graduated from the Victoria Motion Picture School and studied at the Lyric School of Acting in Vancouver.

 Career

 In 2002, he made a brief appearance as one of the first Human-Form Replicators in the season 6 episode of Stargate SG-1, "Unnatural Selection".
 From 2004 to 2005, Penikett portrayed Ray Chase, who appeared in eleven episodes of the Canadian police drama Cold Squad.
 He played a lead role as Noah Hamilton in the 2005 made-for-TV film Hush alongside actress Tori Spelling.
 He had a role in the video game Need for Speed: Carbon as a street racer named Darius.
 He also appeared in four episodes of the television series Whistler as Elias Noth.
 Penikett provided the voice for antagonist Troy Hammerschmidt in the Adult Swim show Titan Maximum.
 In 2010, Penikett played the lead role of Matt Ellman on Syfy's miniseries Riverworld, an adaptation of the science-fiction books written by Philip José Farmer of the same name.
 He starred in the first two episodes of Warner Bros' Mortal Kombat: Legacy as Kurtis Stryker, which debuted in April 2011 on YouTube; he was replaced by Eric Jacobus for season 2.